fashberg/WThermostatBeca/Flashing.md

 There are many ways to get the physical connection to ESP module.
 I soldered the connections on the device for flashing.
 Maybe there is a more elegant way to do that.
 It's quite the same, if you try to flash any other Sonoff devices to Tasmota.
 So get the inspiration for flashing there: https://github.com/arendst/Sonoff-Tasmota/wiki

 Following connections were working for me (refer to ESP-12E pinout):
-- Red: ESP-VCC and ESP-EN connected to Programmer-VCC (3.3V)
+- Red: ESP-VCC and ESP-EN (Enable) connected to Programmer-VCC (3.3V)
 - Black: ESP-GND and ESP-GPIO15 connected to Programmer-GND
 - Green: ESP-RX connected to Programmer-TX
 - Yellow: ESP-TX connected to Programmer-RX